aldmarj/Mald-WebApp/docs/k8s/README.md

 #### k8s-deploy.sh

-A simpler way to write a Gitlab CI job deploy job would be NOT templating `k8s-deployment-template.yml` and just use the image's `:latest` tag (see commit ecc528ed and file `k8s-deployment-template.yml`).
+A simpler way to write a Gitlab CI job deploy job would be NOT templating `k8s-deployment-template.yml` and just use the image's `:latest` tag (see commit ecc528ed - file `k8s-deployment-template.yml`).

 I did try this for a while, but it's not good practise for dealing with dodgy Deployments (e.g. app crashing on start) - if the `k8s-deploy` CI job is ran again on an earlier commit, Kubernetes will still pull the `:latest` image and still perform a dodgy Deployment.
 The same thing happens using `kubectl rollout undo deployment ...`.